 Robyn began her study of Butoh in Seattle with Maureen Freehill in 2014 and performed for the first time in 2015 in a piece choreographed by Alycia Scott Zollinger.
 In 2016, she immersed deeply in the practice of Butoh at The Evergreen State College by working extensively with fellow Butoh practitioner Iván Espinosa and performing in many of his choreographies.
 Robyn has also trained in Butoh with Diego Piñón, Mushimaru Fujieda, Natsu Nakajima, Joan Laage, and Sheri Brown while performing in several staged and public park performances.

 Robyn completed her Bachelor of Arts from The Evergreen State College, with an emphasis on psychology, somatic studies and dance education.
 She has also studied brain-compatible dance education with the founder of the Creative Dance Center in Seattle, Dr. Anne Green Gilbert, and is certified to teach Dr. Gilbert's "Braindance" that is used in schools and centers all over the world.
 Robyn currently teaches yoga, somatics, functional movement and creative dance workshops in the Seattle area.
 She aims to bring vibrancy into the lives of others through connection with our bodies and with the earth.
-Robyn continues her deep appreciation for the elders of Butoh and is humbled to serve as a co-producer for the Salish Sea Butoh Festival.
+Robyn continues her deep appreciation for the elders of Butoh and is humbled to serve as an assistant producer for the Salish Sea Butoh Festival.